brianbaillargeon1/LTCLocations/README.md

 ```

 # Usage
-To run the program:
+To run the program, execute locate.sh in your installation path from step 3, E.g.:
 ```
-path/to/LTCLocations/locate.sh
+python/ltc/locate.sh
 ```

 Note that this relies on termux-location, which may prompt for location permissions.